 Awesome company to work with.
 Website is easy to navigate into finding what you need, online forms are simple to fill in, and the request was processed and confirmed within the afternoon!
 Very impressed with their service and will be using again for my husband's business come January.

-The individual registering the business assumes full responsibility for any risk in confusion with an existing corporation, business name or trade mark.
+The individual registering the business assumes full responsibility for any risk in confusion with an existing corporation, business name, or trademark.
 It is very important when choosing a name for your business that you consider the uniqueness of the name.
 Any name provided by the registrant will be accepted by the Ontario Government, as there is no name protection for small businesses.
 If you choose a name that is deceptively similar to an existing name, you risk legal action being taken by the other party.

 When choosing a business name certain words or expressions cannot be used.
 They are as follows:

 There are two ways to search for available business names as part of the registration process.
-Neither of these is mandatory, however it is recommended that you consider verifying the business name availability to ensure you are not infringing on another business name and to verify that you have a distinctive name to separate you from your competitors.
+Neither of these is mandatory; however, it is recommended that you consider verifying the business name availability to ensure you are not infringing on another business name and to verify that you have a distinctive name to separate you from your competitors.

 Ontario Business Name Search

-Name Search (new updated automated name search)
+NUANS Name Search (new updated automated name search)

 A NUANS report is not necessary when you register a business however, you can select to complete a name search for $12.99 as part of your registration process where we will search the business name in the NUANS database for any conflicting business names including same or similar business names, corporations or trademarks.
 This is a much more comprehensive search result than the Business Name Search and provides much more clarify to any conflicts to your proposed business name.
 In addition, if there is a conflicting name already registered or incorporated, you are able to provide a new business name to use at no additional cost.

-You can complete either a new registration or the renewal of a current registration with this service.
-You can change your current registration including updating an address or changing the business activity.
-If you wish to cancel a current registration, this can be completed by filing a business cancellation.
+You can change(amend) or cancel your current registration including updating an address or changing the business activity.You can also cancel a current registration, which can be completed by filing a business cancellation.

 If you wish to change from a Sole Proprietorship to a General Partnership or vice versa, you will need to complete a new registration.

-You may not change the name of the individuals or business name by amending.
-If you require these changes a cancellation of the old business name must occur and a new business registration must be submitted.
-When completing the business registration form you will be required to provide the same information as when you originally registered your business name.
+When completing the business registration form, you must provide the same information as when you originally registered your business name.
 Once the form is completed the amendment will continue throughout the remainder of the five year period.

 If you want to wind up or cancel your Business Registration, you must file a cancellation with the Ontario Government.
 The information provided must be completed as when you initially registered your business with the business name, name and address of individuals, activity of business and person authorizing the cancellation.
-The business Identification Number (BIN) must be inserted to link the cancellation of your registration against the business your originally registered with the government.
+The business Identification Number (BIN) must be inserted to link the cancellation of your registration against the business you originally registered with the government.
 Your (BIN) number is listed on your original registration.

 We have provided a guide to starting a new business.
 This is a quick and handy reference to assist you to start or grow your business.